Mistresses (American TV series) season 1: Karen

 After her patient, Thomas Grey, reveals that he is dying of lung cancer and that he has been in love with her for a year, Karen begins having an affair with him.
 To help him end his life when the pain becomes too much, Karen prescribes Thomas fatal doses of morphine, which his wife, Elizabeth, helps to administrate.
 The insurance company begins to investigate Thomas' death, going so far as to approach Karen for the notes from her sessions with Thomas.
 However, Karen had destroyed anything relating to Thomas being her patient.

 While grieving his father's death, Thomas' son Sam turns to Karen for advice as he has discovered that his father was having an affair.
 Even though Savi advises Karen to cut all ties with the Grey Family, Karen begins helping Sam.
 Things take a dangerous turn after Sam falls in love with Karen and begins stalking her.

 When the insurance company gets even closer to the truth in their investigation, Elizabeth asks Karen to forge notes stating that Thomas was suicidal.
 Unbeknownst to Karen, Elizabeth is setting her up in an attempt to ruin her career and reputation to exact revenge for sleeping with her husband.
 When Elizabeth uses the falsified notes to sue Karen for the wrongful death of Thomas, Sam steps in and hires an attorney to help Karen in the suit.
 He even agrees to provide an alibi for Karen for the night of Thomas' death, which leads to the two having sex.
 During the deposition for the suit, Sam turns on Karen and decides to be his mother's alibi instead.
 Even after being brutally honest, the suit against Karen is dismissed.
 However, the State Licensing Board suspends her license for six months, because Karen's co-worker Jacob had alerted them to Karen's affair with her patient.

 Angered over the dismissal of her suit against Karen, Elizabeth decided the only way to get revenge is to hold Karen at gunpoint and have her kill herself the same way Thomas died.
 However, when Sam realizes what his mother is up to, he races over to Karen's to save her.
 After a tussle between Elizabeth, Karen and Sam, someone is shot.

 April

 April is the single mother of a young daughter, who has been widowed three years prior after her husband Paul, went missing in a boat accident.
-At the advice of her friends, she decides to jump back in the dating pool with a single father, Richard.
-However, things become complicated when Paul's mistress Miranda, shows up with the child she had with April's husband, and begins blackmailing April for money.
+At her friends' advice, she decides to jump back in the dating pool with a single father, Richard.
+However, things become complicated when Paul's mistress, Miranda, shows up with the child she had with April's husband, and begins blackmailing April for money.